amosproj/amos2022ss05-find-my-hearing-aid/project-management/Meeting-protocols/Meeting_with_WSA_03062022.md

 ### Discussion
 - No assistance from the University regarding Apple Dev Account
-- Explanation wy we did not choose MVVM
+- Explanation why we did not choose to extract Views into a separate project

 ### Action items
 - [ ] Collect BLE devices from WSA